Spirituality

 We are all in this together

 When religion and spirituality are mentioned, people often jump to the conclusion that their way of life is the correct one.
 We can all agree that life on earth is problematic.
 Why should we make it harder by insisting on constant conflict with each other?
-Instead, we must be humble enough to realize each religion or spiritual practice has something to offer, and we can learn from another.
+Instead, we must be humble enough to realize that each religion or spiritual practice has something to offer, and we can learn from another.
 A few examples of these can be

 · How to be better at prayer